desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ### Backwards Compatibility

-With this approach there SHOULD not be any problem with old chain and application links since the signature was verified during the creation process and this ADR only targets the new links that will be created.
-However, in order to make sure that clients can verify all the links at the same way, we SHOULD keep the on-chain data consistent using a migration script that transforms all currently stored signatures from single signature hex string into `SignatureDescriptor_Data` hex string.
+With this approach there SHOULD not be any problem with old chain links since the signature was verified during the creation process and this ADR only targets the new links that will be created.
+However, in order to make sure that clients can verify all the links at the same way, we SHOULD keep the on-chain data consistent using a migration script that transforms all currently stored signatures from single signature bytes hex string into `SignatureDescriptor_Data` hex string.
 As a result, this feature is backwards compatible.

 ### Positive